Impaired Dark Adaptation: Earliest Sign of AMD

 The earliest warning sign of age-related macular degeneration is trouble seeing at night.
 Many people blame night vision problems on the normal aging process.
 But it could be something more.

-If you begin having difficulty seeing or driving at night, it’s time to talk with your doctor.
-You may have impaired “Dark Adaptation™.”
+If you begin having difficulty seeing at night, it’s time to talk with your doctor.
+You may have impaired “dark adaptation.”

 What is Dark Adaptation?